 - Policymakers, government stakeholders and other decision makers to help inform urban policies so that they promote health and reduce health inequities.

-Much of health is influenced by the places where people live, their environment, their neighbors, and societal norms.
+Much of health is influenced by the places where people live: their environment, their neighbors, and local social norms.
 It’s at this level where we see great potential for informed action to impact health.
 Drexel's Urban Health Collaborative was founded to bring research evidence to stakeholders including those in a position to enact or advocate for community change and population health improvement within cities.
 We focus on generating data and information on health inequalities and the drivers of health for neighborhoods within cities.

 The UHC is committed to